lupecio/netshowme-test/readme.md

 Update mail username and password with your credentials on .env file.

+Update email reference to receive emails from contact on .env file.

 ## Test

 Change name of the test database on phpunit.xml file.